dhirajdafouti/FitnesApp/README.md

-﻿# FitnessApp which uses the clean architecture with MVVM and
+﻿# FitnessApp which uses the clean architecture with MVVM design pattern and multimodule .